 Get to Know Your Influencers

 When you contact influencers out of the blue, some of them may agree to work with you.
 Be wary.
-Most of the influencers who are willing to help you boost your campaign without getting to know you expect to be compensated immediately.
+Most influencers who are willing to help you boost your campaign without getting to know you expect to be compensated immediately.
 These people can’t always be trusted.
 Instead, take some time to get to know the influencers you’re eyeing.
-Follow their content for a while and build a legitimate relationship.
+Follow their content for a while and build an honest relationship.

 Find a Mutually Beneficial Situation

 In a mutually beneficial situation, everyone is getting what they want.
-You’re getting customers from influencers, and influencers are able to provide their audience with helpful content they’d love to see.
+You’re getting customers from influencers, and influencers can provide their audience with helpful content they’d love to see.

 Think Long Term

-Thinking long term will allow you to maintain consistent relationships with the influencers you amass while also helping you gain clout with similar influencers who would love to work with you.
+Thinking long-term will allow you to maintain consistent relationships with the influencers you amass while also helping you gain clout with similar influencers who would love to work with you.
 Building these ongoing relationships will allow you to grow alongside your influencers.
-Oftentimes, this can lead to you dominating your brand’s relations within its niche.
+Often, this can lead to you dominating your brand’s relations within its niche.
 Similar influencers will look to you when they’re looking for an opportunity when they can see a track record of your successes.